syncfusion-content/windowsforms-docs/WindowsForms/ListView/ScrollbarCustomization.md

  ![ScrollbarCustomization](ScrollbarCustomization_images/ScrollbarCustomization_img1.png)

-## Customizing the Visibility of ScrollBars
+## Customizing Scrollbar Visibility

 ### HorizontalScrollBarVisible

-`HorizontalScrollBarVisible` property is used to show/hide the horizontal scrollbar.
-When `AutoHideScrollBars` is set to false, the horizontal scrollbar visibility will depends on the `HorizontalScrollBarVisible` property.
+The `HorizontalScrollBarVisible` property is used to show or hide the horizontal scrollbar.
+When <a href="https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.ListView.SfListView.html#Syncfusion_WinForms_ListView_SfListView_AutoHideScrollBars">AutoHideScrollBars</a> is set to false, the visibility of the horizontal scrollbar will depend on the value of HorizontalScrollBarVisible.

 ### VerticalScrollBarVisible

-`VerticalScrollBarVisible` property is used to show/hide the horizontal scrollbar.
-When `AutoHideScrollBars` is set to false, the vertical scrollbar visibility will depends on the `VerticalScrollBarVisible` property.
+The `VerticalScrollBarVisible` property is used to show or hide the horizontal scrollbar.
+When <a href="https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.ListView.SfListView.html#Syncfusion_WinForms_ListView_SfListView_AutoHideScrollBars">AutoHideScrollBars</a> is set to false, the visibility of the vertical scrollbar will depend on the value of VerticalScrollBarVisible.

 {% tabs %}